Jeremy M. Simon's 3 favorite credit scoring questions

 For his 100th column, our expert looks back at three interesting user questions

 It's hard to believe I've made it to 100.

 In celebration of 100 Credit Score Report entries, I've picked several of my favorite questions for a second look.
 These are questions that surprised, challenged or amused me.
 They are great examples of the struggles consumers face -- and hopefully overcome -- when it comes to their credit.

-for the first time, I hope you enjoy them.
+Whether you're revisiting these questions or reading them for the first time, I hope you enjoy them.

 Question 1: Planning to ruin an ex's credit

 I just broke up with my boyfriend and I really hate that [deleted].
 He's an abusive alcoholic, but he has managed to have really good credit.
 Me, on the other hand, my credit's in the toilet.
 I finally worked up the courage to check my score (I had to peek between my fingers) and it was as bad as I thought -- down around 500.
 I read your website about authorized credit card users and piggybacking and how you can "pass through" your good credit to an authorized user.
 That gave me an idea.
 Does that process work in reverse?
 In other words, can I mess up that stinking drunk's credit by adding him as an authorized user on my account? -- Jamie

 In perhaps the only question I've received that needed to be edited for language, Jamie describes an awful ex-boyfriend who she'd like to punish by ruining his good credit.
 But what she outlines is a bad idea -- for several reasons:

 First off, her plan may not work.
 Not all banks will add just anyone -- specifically a nonspouse -- as an authorized user on a credit card.
 Additionally, one of the credit bureaus (Experian) doesn't list negative information on authorized user's credit reports.